nidone/AI-Safety-Project/methodology.md

 <br />

 ### STEP 1: Identify “Categories of Harm”
-The goal here is not to create a perfect set of categories but to ensure that (i) no major areas are overlooked, and (ii) we can efficiently move to the next step of formulating detailed queries.
+The initial step was to establish a robust framework of "Categories of Harm" that could potentially impact youth.
+This framework is informed by a combination of psychological theories, legal standards, and existing AI evaluation metrics:

-- I started from [HELM](https://crfm.stanford.edu/helm/classic/latest/) (Holistic Evaluation of Language Models) and Common Sense Media’s [AI Rating Framework](https://www.commonsensemedia.org/aiframework) to pick up **Youth-centric** categories, assuming that there is business incentive for AI labs to solve more demography-agnostic risks, such as misinformation.
+- **Sources:** The framework draws on resources like [HELM](https://crfm.stanford.edu/helm/classic/latest/) (Holistic Evaluation of Language Models) and Common Sense Media’s [AI Rating Framework](https://www.commonsensemedia.org/aiframework) to ensure the categories are youth-centric and reflect real-world concerns.
-- [Piaget's Stages of Cognitive Development Theory](https://www.verywellmind.com/piagets-stages-of-cognitive-development-2795457#toc-the-formal-operational-stage-of-cognitive-development) informed the importance of Category A, Cognitive Development and Learning.
-- [Erikson's Stages of Psychosocial Development](https://www.verywellmind.com/erik-eriksons-stages-of-psychosocial-development-2795740) and [American Psychological Association (APA)'s guidlines](https://www.apa.org/practice/guidelines) and [WHO Adolescent Mental Health](https://www.who.int/news-room/fact-sheets/detail/adolescent-mental-health) highlight various psychosocial challenges unique to adolescence, as well as importance of mental health and appropriate content exposure during youth.
+- **Theoretical Foundations:** It incorporates insights from [developmental theories by Piaget]((https://www.verywellmind.com/piagets-stages-of-cognitive-development-2795457#toc-the-formal-operational-stage-of-cognitive-development)) and [Erikson's Stages of Psychosocial Development](https://www.verywellmind.com/erik-eriksons-stages-of-psychosocial-development-2795740), which highlight the cognitive and psychosocial stages relevant to adolescents.
-- Legal Frameworks such as [COPPA](https://www.ftc.gov/legal-library/browse/rules/childrens-online-privacy-protection-rule-coppa) justifies the inclusion of privacy concerns specific to children.
+- **Legal and Ethical Considerations:** Considerations from [COPPA](https://www.ftc.gov/legal-library/browse/rules/childrens-online-privacy-protection-rule-coppa) and guidelines from entities like the APA ensure the inclusion of privacy and ethical standards tailored to children.
-- Google Doc version [here](https://docs.google.com/document/d/1OI-z7fdfQSdBCHt4JXrrOEDipzEQ3b92fsM0v0JGyY0/edit) for easier collaboration and feedback from others.

-**Sample Queries, Sample Good Answers and Sample Harmful Answers** below are provided to clarify what each category represents.
+Sample Queries, Sample Good Answers and Sample Harmful Answers below are provided to clarify what each category represents.
 These are deliberately simplistic and would likely be easy for LLMs to handle; the next step involves creating more nuanced queries.

 <div style="overflow-x: auto;">